Classe préparatoire aux grandes écoles: The "Khôlle"

 The amount of work required from the students is exceptionally high.

-In addition to class time and homework, students spend several hours each week completing exams and colles (very often written "khôlles" to look like a Greek word, this way of writing being initially a literary prépa joke).
+In addition to class time and homework, students spend several hours each week completing exams and colles (very often written "khôlles" to look like a Greek word, this spelling initially being a literary prépa joke).
 The so-called "colles" are unique to the French academic education in CPGEs.
 They consist of oral examinations twice a week, in maths, physics, chemistry, biology and earth sciences (in BCPST classes), French and a foreign language, usually English, German or Spanish.
 Students, alone or in groups (generally three people), spend 20 minutes to an hour facing a professor in a room, answering questions and solving problems.
 Similarly, in "ECE/ECS classes", students generally undergo 2 khôlles a week, each subject being regularly tested.
-Weekly exams often happen on Saturday mornings and last 3 to 4 hours, depending on the subject being tested.
+Weekly exams often happen on Saturday mornings and last 2 to 6 hours, depending on the CPGE and on the subject being tested.

 In "hypokhâgne/khâgne", the system of "colles" is a bit different.
 They are taken every quarter in every subject.
 Students usually have one hour to prepare a short presentation that takes the form of a French-style dissertation (a methodologically codified essay, typically structured in three parts: thesis, counter-thesis, and synthesis) in history, philosophy, etc. on a given topic, or that of a commentaire composé (a methodologically codified commentary) in literature and foreign languages; as for the Ancient Greek or Latin, they involve a translation and a commentary.
 The student then has 20 minutes to present part of their prepared work to the teacher, who ends the session by asking some questions on the presentation and on the corresponding topic.

 "Khôlles" are important as they prepare the students, from the very first year, for the oral part of the competitive examination.
 They are also useful to make sure they learn and understand lessons by testing them on a regular basis.